xrdocs/programmability/_tutorials/2017-08-14-validate-the-intent-of-network-config-changes.md

 3) Subscribe to a telemetry stream to track status changes.

+In this oportunity, we will setup a BGP session between two devices with gRPC and leverage Streaming Telemetry (gRPC as well) to track BGP Neighbor status.

 This tutorial assumes that you have gone through the previous gRPC tutorial.
 If you haven't checked it out, then you can do so here:

 >